KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

     //!
 Retrieve constants information
     auto[nb_cells, cell_width, cell_height, grid_thickness] = registry.ctx<tic_tac_toe_constants>();

-In calculations we will use half of the thickness more often than the thickness itself so we prepare that earlier for reuse and clarity.
+In calculations we will use half of the thickness for internal lines, and full thickness for the outer border.
+We can prepare for that with another constant for reuse and clarity.

 .. code-block:: cpp